 Running helped me realize, through experimentation and severe intensive research, that animal products are not healthy for us.
 Our digestive system is designed and optimized for the whole plant-based diet, not dead flesh.

 My second book, The Food I Grew Up With…: Veganized!, shows my philosophy and way of thinking and attitude when I managed to transform the food I grew up with, which was filled with animal products, into a clean, ethical, cruelty-free food.

 We evolved to consume 100grams of fiber a day!
 Eating something that does not have any fiber at all is not logical, like meat, dairy products, fish, seafood, and so on.

-Now I am a whole plant-based diet consumer, and I haven’t had the flu since then, as I described earlier I am fit a fiddle, and my energy reserves are significantly increased.
-Sometimes I feel like the Duracell bunny in the commercial about the battery.
+Now I am a whole plant-based diet consumer.
+I haven’t had the flu since then, I am fit as a fiddle.
+My energy reserves are significantly increased.
+Sometimes I feel like the Duracell bunny like in the commercial.

 Running also helped see how stupid I was, killing myself for 16 years by inhaling 4,000 chemicals,60 of which are proven to be carcinogens.
 And, nicotine is a natural pesticide!
 Yes, you heard right, nicotine is the tobacco plant’s natural defense mechanism against bugs!

 I was putting a pesticide in my blood.
 How stupid was I?
 The answer is very!